Hugo Duro: Valencia

 On 31 August 2021, Duro moved to fellow first division side Valencia CF on a one-year loan deal, reuniting with former Getafe manager José Bordalás.
 He made his debut on 12 September in a 4–1 win at CA Osasuna, as a half-time replacement for defender José Gayà.
 A week later, he scored his first goal to open a 2–1 loss to Real Madrid at the Mestalla Stadium; he totalled seven in his first league campaign, including two added-time goals to gain a 3–3 draw at home to Atlético Madrid on 7 November.
 On 31 December, he was sent off in a 2–1 loss to visitors RCD Espanyol.

 In the 2021–22 Copa del Rey, Duro scored the winner in a 2–1 quarter-final win against Cádiz CF on 2 February 2022, and the equaliser in the first leg of the semi-final against Athletic Bilbao eight days later.
 In the final on 23 April, he netted Valencia's goal in the 1–1 draw, being replaced by Bryan Gil with five minutes of regulation time remaining in an eventual penalty shootout defeat to Real Betis.

 In May 2022, Duro's loan was made permanent on a four-year deal for a fee of €4 million.
+In the 2023–24 season, he became the top scorer for his club, as he also set a new personal best in La Liga by scoring 13 goals.

+Personal life

+Duro is married to racing driver Nerea Martí.